bhsw/concurrent-ws/README.md

 This library is written entirely in Swift and has no dependencies other than platform frameworks `Foundation`, `Network`, and `CryptoKit`.

+**IMPORTANT**: This software should be considered alpha-quality at this time.
+Tests are missing, and the API is subject to change at any time.

 ## Features

 * A fully documented public API.